Will2611/CW2-Diamond-Hunter/README.md

 To load Map:
  * Run the .jar files
- * WARNING: make sure you have Java FX library downloaded before run.
+ * WARNING: make sure you have Java FX library and JRE system library [11.0.2] downloaded before run.

  To Set Axe/Boat:
  * Click Place Axe/Boat on the right side of the MapViwer.